1varunvc/How-to-connect-Atom-and-Github/README.md

 3. To unlink a local directory from github, delete the .git folder.[2]

-	Open GitBash and use this command:[3]
+	Open GitBash in your project folder and use this command:[3]

 	`git rm -rf .git`